inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_authorization_rule.md

 The ID of the Active Directory group to which the authorization rule grants access.

-For additional information, see the [AWS documentation on AWS EC2 Client Vpn Authorization Rule.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-clientvpnauthorizationrule.html).
+For additional information, see the [AWS documentation on AWS EC2 Client VPN authorization rule.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-clientvpnauthorizationrule.html).

 ## Properties